-Written by Ryan on Tuesday the 26th of February 2019.
+Written by Active Minds on Tuesday the 26th of February 2019.

 Reminiscing is not only a fantastic way to get to know your loved one as they tell stories about their past, but is also highly beneficial for the person living with dementia.
 Here we will explore the many benefits of taking part in reminiscence activities but also some engaging ones you could take part in with your loved one.

 Benefits of Reminiscence

 Reminiscence activities have been shown to have a multitude of benefits for someone living with dementia.
 The opportunity to talk and share memories is a brilliant way for someone to create and feel social connections.
 This social interaction is beneficial for reducing loneliness.